 Richmond BC: Budget Friendly Food In This Suburb Of Vancouver

 Going to Vancouver?
-Visit Richmond for some tasty budget-friendly eats!
+Visit Richmond BC for some tasty budget-friendly eats!

-My late father lived in Richmond BC and when I go back to Vancouver I either stay with friends or with him.
-Richmond is a suburb of Vancouver with a large number of Asian immigrants.
-The best part about Richmond BC besides the things I have written about before (Steveston, Iona Beach) is the food.
+My late father lived in Richmond BC and when I go back to Vancouver I either stay with friends or stayed with him.
+Richmond is a suburb of Vancouver with a large number of Asian immigrant residents.
+The best part about Richmond beside the things I have written about before (Steveston and Iona Beach) is the food.
 With the big Asian population, you know there are going to be some seriously good eating there.

 I’ll take you on a visual dining tour of my favorite places: